NightKey/Server-monitoring-discord-bot/README.md

 This bot monitors the computer that it's running on.
 For it to work, you will need to create one [Discord bot account](https://discordapp.com/developers/applications/).
+If you want to use the Telegramm bot API, you will need to create a [Telegramm bot](https://core.telegram.org/api/obtaining_api_id) as well
 Both the watchdog, and the bot is capable of running without one another.

 ## The bot